rackerlabs/support-how-to/content/managed-operations/sitecore-cloud-portals-and-account-management.md

 - **Azure portal**: Manages your Sitecore environment.

-- **Sitecore Cloud portal**: Manages the content of your Sitecore application or website.
+- **Sitecore Cloud content management site**: Manages the content of your Webapp.

 ### Get your login credentials